Chevy Woods

-Kevin Lee "Chevy" Woods (born May 13, 1981) is an American rapper from Pittsburgh, Pennsylvania.
+Kevin Lee "Chevy" Woods (born May 13, 1981) is an American rapper and songwriter from Pittsburgh, Pennsylvania.
 He is best known for his affiliation with hometown native rapper Wiz Khalifa, having signed to his Taylor Gang record label as among its first signees in the late 2000s.
 Woods made his first major appearance on Khalifa's 2011 song "Taylor Gang," which received gold certification by the Recording Industry Association of America (RIAA).
-He has released the collaborative project The Cookout (2011) with Khalifa, as well as the Gangland mixtape series.
+He has released the collaborative project The Cookout (2011) with Khalifa, as well as his Gangland mixtape series.

 Career

 2003–2010: Early career, Taylor Gang formation and mixtapes

 Woods started rapping as a child with friends using instrumentals for background music.
 After graduating high school, he attended Robert Morris University as an athlete and grew his passion for rapping.
 Woods became serious about rap when he met another musician who created and distributed his own mixtapes.
 He wanted to pursue music and began writing and rapping under the name Kev Tha Hustla.

 In 2004, he met fellow Pittsburgh, Pennsylvania rapper Wiz Khalifa, through Pennsylvania producers I.D.
 Labs, who collaborated with Khalifa.
 Woods and Khalifa formed a partnership, which led to the formation of the group Taylor Gang in 2008.
 Woods released two mixtapes, The Corner's Correspondent in 2008 and Animal in 2009.
 His first two mixtapes featured collaborations with Wiz Khalifa, Boaz and members of Heavy Hustle Records.
 Production was primarily handled by I.D.
 Labs and Sledgren.
 On August 3, 2010, Woods was featured on the track “Paper Route” from Mac Miller's mixtape K.I.D.S.
 In September 2010, Woods released his third official mixtape Pilot Shit.